DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/test-organization.md

 ## Specify the Start Webpage

-You can specify the web page where all tests in a fixture start with the [fixture.page](../../reference/test-api/fixture/page.md) function.
+You can specify the web page where all tests in a fixture begin with the [fixture.page](../../reference/test-api/fixture/page.md) function.

 ```js
 fixture `MyFixture`